cw-ec/reports_creation/README.md

 This tool is responsible for downloading the data from the databases and into local csv files for the reports creation tool.
 This tool must be run on a production machine, so it can access the database.
 Ensure that you have been granted all necessary permissions to databases and schemas before running the tool.

-There are a number of queries each downloading data needed for specific reports.
-To check what data the reports you're downloading need check the Report Creation tool description below.
-Below is a table that identifies the csv file each sql query creates
+There are a number of SQL queries available for the tool to run.
+They can be found in the folder called sql at the root of this repository.
+Each SQL query downloads the data needed for certain reports.
+To check what data is required for each report refer to the table in the report creation tool instructions.

 | SQL Query Name | CSV File Name |
 |:--------------:|:-------------:|